pragmarb/pragma-decorator/README.md

 }
 ```

 This also works for nested associations.
-For instance, if the customer had a `company` association,
+For instance, if the customer decorator had a `company`
-you could pass `expand[]=customer&expand[]=customer.company` to get the company expanded too.
+association, you could pass `expand[]=customer&expand[]=customer.company` to get the company
+expanded too.

 Note that you will have to pass the associations to expand as a user option when rendering: